Oregano: Taxonomy

 Many subspecies and strains of oregano have been developed by humans over centuries for their unique flavours or other characteristics.
 Tastes range from spicy or astringent to more complicated and sweet.
-Simple oregano sold in garden stores as Origanum vulgare may have a bland taste and larger, less-dense leaves, and is not considered the best for culinary use, with a taste less remarkable and pungent.
+Simple oregano sold in garden stores as O. vulgare may have a bland taste and larger, less-dense leaves, and is not considered the best for culinary use, with a taste less remarkable and pungent.
 It can pollinate other more sophisticated strains, but the offspring are rarely better in quality.

 The related species Origanum onites (Greece, Turkey) and O. syriacum (West Asia) have similar flavours.
 A closely related plant is marjoram from Turkey, which differs significantly in taste because phenolic compounds are missing from its essential oil.
 Some varieties show a flavour intermediate between oregano and marjoram.